 In connection with secondary listings, the applicable issuer requirements are deemed fulfilled if the equity securities are listed on a recognised exchange with equivalent listing provisions.
 This requirement is usually fulfilled with an opinion from counsel in the respective jurisdiction regarding the sufficiency of investor protection rules in such jurisdiction.
-Furthermore, if an issuer submits an application for the listing of equity securities to the SIX within six months of the same equity securities having been listed on the primary exchange, the SIX Regulatory Board will recognise the listing prospectus prepared in connection with the listing on the primary exchange as approved by the competent body for that exchange; provided that certain technical information (eg, security number, paying agent, settling agent and trading currency) is added for the Swiss market.
+Furthermore, if an issuer submits an application for the listing of equity securities to SIX within six months of the same equity securities having been listed on the primary exchange, the SIX Regulatory Board will recognise the listing prospectus prepared in connection with the listing on the primary exchange as approved by the competent body for that exchange; provided that certain technical information (eg, security number, paying agent, settling agent and trading currency) is added for the Swiss market.

-If, however, the listing on the SIX occurs more than six months after the listing on the primary exchange, the issuer must submit a short-form prospectus which contains most of the information on the equity securities required by prospectus Scheme A as well as a description of the issuer and a 'no material change clause'.
-The short-form prospectus must contain a reference to the secondary listing and to the trading currency on the SIX.
+If, however, the listing on SIX occurs more than six months after the listing on the primary exchange, the issuer must submit a short-form prospectus which contains most of the information on the equity securities required by prospectus Scheme A as well as a description of the issuer and a 'no material change clause'.
+The short-form prospectus must contain a reference to the secondary listing and to the trading currency on SIX.
 The short-form prospectus must contain the audited annual consolidated financial statements for the past three full financial years and, if the balance sheet in the last audited financial statements is more than nine months old on the date on which the short-form listing prospectus is to be published, additional interim financial statements.
 The annual and any interim financial statements must be prepared in accordance with the financial reporting standards of the primary exchange and be submitted to the SIX Exchange Regulation.

-The free float is considered adequate for a secondary listing if the capitalisation of the shares circulating in Switzerland is at least 10 million Swiss francs or if the applicant can otherwise demonstrate that there is a genuine market for the equity securities concerned. the offering or the admission to trading on a Swiss trading platform.
-It is expected that the SIX will be given the mandate to act as competent authority to approve prospectuses.
-In addition, in the context of IPOs, the approved prospectus will also need to be published at least six business days prior to the end of the offering period; thus implementing a new minimum statutory requirement for the duration of initial public offerings.
+The free float is considered adequate for a secondary listing if the capitalisation of the shares circulating in Switzerland is at least 10 million Swiss francs or if the applicant can otherwise demonstrate that there is a genuine market for the equity securities concerned.

+The work of the state of the st